kalekundert/wellmap/README.rst

     precedence over the earlier files.
 This is useful if you want to share the same basic plate layout between multiple experiments, but want to specify different paths or tweak certain wells for each one.

+  ``concat``
+    A path or list of paths that should be loaded independently of this file and concatenated to the resulting data frame.
+Unlike ``include``, the referenced paths have no effect on how this file is parsed, and are not themselves affected by anything in this file.
+This is useful if you want to use data from multiple independent experiments in a single analysis.

   ``alert``
     A message that should be printed to the terminal every time this file is